February 18th 2019

 The colour correcting palette

-Silly season tends not to bring out the best in our complexions- buckets of prosecco, late night snacking and falling into bed in full makeup is a recipe for ‘blah’.
+Silly season tends not to bring out the best in our complexions- buckets of prosecco plus falling into bed in full makeup is a recipe for ‘blah’.
 Whether your skin has turned fifty shades of grey, redness has flared up or you have circles under your eyes that are darker than the night, a multi-purpose colour correcting concealer wheel is your friend.
-See here for your ultimate guide on how to use each of the rainbow shades within the Kiko Colour Correct Concealer Palette, £13.90, safe in the knowledge that you can take the edge of of most skin gripes.
+See here for your ultimate guide on how to use each of the rainbow shades within this compact.

 The edgy face palette